oskrocha/oskrocha.github.io/about.md

 I hold a PhD in Information and Systems Engineering obtained from the Politecnico di Torino in Italy, my thesis was about how to improve mobile services by applying Semantic Web technologies and exploiting Linked Data, Context Awareness and User-Generated Content, it was part of a collabration with the [Telecom Italia’s](http://www.telecomitalia.com/tit/en/about-us/business/activities/telecom-italia-lab.html) Context Awareness research group.

-My research interests are:
-- Semantic Web and Linked Data
-- Knowledge Extraction and Representation
-- Machine Learning and NLP
-- Context Awareness and Ubiquitous Computing

 {% include footer.html %}